emtee40/SurvivalManual-wiki/Food.md

 8-15\.
 Fish represent a good source of protein and fat.
 They offer some distinct advantages to the survivor or evader.
 They are usually more abundant than mammal wildlife, and the ways to get them are silent.
 To be successful at catching fish, you must know their habits.
 For instance, fish tend to feed heavily before a storm.
 Fish are not likely to feed after a storm when the water is muddy and swollen.
 Light often attracts fish at night.
 When there is a heavy current, fish will rest in places where there is an eddy, such as near rocks.
 Fish will also gather where there are deep pools, under overhanging brush, and in and around submerged foliage, logs, or other objects that offer them shelter.

 8-16\.
 There are no poisonous freshwater fish.
-However, the catfish species has sharp, needlelike protrusions on its dorsal fins and barbels.
+However, the common barbel (_Barbus barbus_) is noted to have highly poisonous roe.
+Catfish species has sharp, needlelike protrusions on its dorsal fins and barbels.
 These can inflict painful puncture wounds that quickly become infected.

 8-17\.
 Cook all freshwater fish to kill parasites.
 As a precaution, also cook saltwater fish caught within a reef or within the influence of a freshwater source.
 Any marine life obtained farther out in the sea will not contain parasites because of the saltwater environment.
 You can eat these raw.